-A home treadmill is a luxury.
+A treadmill at home is a luxury.
 However, for many runners, it is also an invaluable training tool.
 A home treadmill allows you to get in your runs regardless of the time of day, weather, or childcare options.
 You can run through snowstorms and heatwaves, before or after a long commute, or while your baby babbles in a nearby bassinet.
-During the COVID-19 pandemic, building your own home gym (including a treadmill) offers an safe alternative to gyms or running outside in crowded areas.
+A home treadmill provides the option for consistent training, no matter the season of year or season of life.

 For some runners who prefer to be outdoors, a treadmill at home is preferable to the gym.
 You can control the temperature of the room (no more stuffy cardio rooms).
 If you have kids, you can run without worrying about gym daycare or even waking them up.
 Plus, a home treadmill gives you the luxury of training time.
 There are no 30- or 60-minute gym limits, no waiting for a treadmill to open up, and no rush hours.
 You can train for as long as you want, whenever you want.

 There are dozens of treadmills on the market, ranging from basic models to luxury machines.
 How do you pick the best home treadmill for running?
-You have to take into account your budget and needs, and then look at which features matter the most.
+First, you have to consider your budget and needs; then look at which features matter the most.

 Motor and Speed